3D Modeling Page

 Styling

-Allows users to render structures using different color schemes and styles.
+Allows users to edit structures using different color schemes and styles.

 Structure Rating

-Allows users to rate a structure on a 1 to 5 scale by hovering over the Rating icon next to each structure.
+Allows users to rate a structure on a 1 to 5 scale by hovering over the Ratings icon next to each structure.

 Annotations